-The term worker broadly includes employees, contractors, agency workers, trainees and a person who is or was subject to a contract to undertake work or services for theacademy.
+The term worker broadly includes employees, contractors, agency workers, trainees and a person who is or was subject to a contract to undertake work or services for the academy.

 Workers might be unsure whether it is appropriate to raise their concern under this policy and procedure or whether it is a personal grievance, which is more appropriate to raise under the SET's grievance procedure.
-Any worker in this situation is encouraged to approach the SET Company Secretary or Clerk to the SET Board in confidence for advice.
+Any worker in this situation is encouraged to approach theGovernance Professional to the SET Board in confidence for advice.

 Workers might be unsure whether it is appropriate to raise their concern under this policy and procedure or whether it is a personal grievance, which is more appropriate to raise under the SET's grievance procedure.
-Any worker in this situation is encouraged to approach the Company Secretary or Clerk to the SET Board in confidence for advice.
+Any worker in this situation is encouraged to approach the Governance Professional to the SET Board in confidence for advice.